architech-boards/zedboard-documentation/source/quick.rst

  | Before to start remember to copy the cross-toolchain libreries to sysroot
  |
- | cp -r /home/architech/architech_sdk/architech/zedboard/toolchain/sysroots/armv7a-vfp-neon-poky-linux-gnueabi/* /home/architech/architech_sdk/architech/zedboard/sysroot
+ | sudo cp -r /home/architech/architech_sdk/architech/zedboard/toolchain/sysroots/armv7a-vfp-neon-poky-linux-gnueabi/* /home/architech/architech_sdk/architech/zedboard/sysroot

 1. Return to the **Splashscreen**, which we left on ZedBoard board screen, and click on *Develop with Eclipse*.